 Be aware that heating of the enclosure causes the substrate (and environment) to dry out quicker.
 You often need to spray more water or more frequently, but another way is to place the light bulb or heating pad on one half of the enclosure.

-Millipedes can solely survive on the substrate when this of optimal quality.
+Millipedes can solely survive on the substrate when this is of optimal quality.
 We already discussed earlier what is needed for the (food) substrate.
 However, it is good practice to provide supplemental food items as well.
 Millipedes grow faster and better reproduce when providing supplemental food items.
 And what’s more, feeding millipedes is fun to do and enjoyable to observe how they mulch these fruits and vegetables.

 Supplemental food items

 There are multiple food items suitable to feed to these yellow-banded millipedes.
 Products that you can feed include: